Best Zoos and Petting Zoos in and Near Los Angeles!

 (805) 962-5339

 Santa Barbara Zoo is one of the most beautiful and friendly zoos in Southern California.
 It is a small zoo where you get to see all the animals in one day.
 There is also a small carousel and a train ride.
-And you can have a private tour group (Behind-the-Scenes Tour) as you see animal exhibits in a way the general public never see. (extra charge for the tour with reservation).
+You can have a private tour group (Behind-the-Scenes Tour) as you see animal exhibits in a way the general public never sees. (extra charge for the tour with reservation).

 15500 San Pasqual Valley Rd.